This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your files yourself, then consider using a professional, or use backup plugins.
+If you don’t want to do your own site backups, then get professional WordPress support, or use a backup plugin.

 How To Fix A Corrupted .htaccess File